voidwyrm-2/velvet-vm/instructions.md

     2. Instruction only jumps if the stack item is `false`
     3. Instruction only jumps if the error flag is true (a previous function call errored out)
     4. Instruction only jumps if the error flag is false (a previous function call did not error out)

+10(.5). br/brt/brf/bre/brne (label): works exactly the same as the jump instructions, but allows for `ret` to work

 # Function Instructions